GENERAL TERMS AND CONDITIONS

 €85 for a Middle Distance Relay

 3.4.
-The options referred to in Articles 3.2 and 3.3 cannot both be used for the same registration.
+The arrangements referred to in Articles 3.2 and 3.3 cannot both be used for the same registration.

 3.5.
 The Organizer of the Event may decide to cancel the Event due to exceptional circumstances (force majeure).
-In the event of blue-green algae, high waves and/or unsafe weather, an event can be adjusted from a triathlon to a Run Bike Run (Duathlon).
+In the event of blue-green algae, high waves and/or unsafe weather conditions, an event may be converted from a triathlon to a Run Bike Run (Duathlon).

 3.6.
-The Organizer's decision not to proceed with or to adapt the Event does not create any liability for reimbursement of the costs incurred by the Participant in relation to the Event.
-The rental costs of an ordered wetsuit will be reimbursed for 50% in case of Blue-green algae or in case of unsafe weather conditions and cancellation
+The Organizer's decision to cancel or modify the Event does not create any liability for reimbursement of costs incurred by the Participant in relation to the Event.
+The rental costs of an ordered wetsuit will be reimbursed at 50% in the event of modification due to blue-green algae or unsafe weather conditions, provided that the wetsuit has not yet been shipped to the Participants.
+If the Participant has received the rental wetsuit (by mail) and the organization subsequently decides at the last minute to change the race to an RBR, the rental company can no longer refund any rental costs.

 ARTICLE 4: LIABILITY

 4.1.
-Participation is at your own risk.
-The Organizer is not liable for any damage, by whatever name, that the Participant may suffer because of participation.
-The organizer is also not liable for loss, theft or damage to property.
-Unless this damage is the direct result of intent or gross negligence attributable to the Organizer.
-This exclusion of liability also applies to serious damage types, such as all possible damage types because of injury or death.
+Participation is at one's own risk.
+The Organizer is not liable for any damage, however named, that the Participant may suffer as a result of participation.
+Furthermore, the Organizer is not liable for loss, theft, or damage to property, unless such damage is the direct result of intent or gross negligence attributable to the Organizer.
+This exclusion of liability also applies to serious types of damage, such as all possible types of damage resulting from injury or death.

 4.2.
-If, despite the provisions of the first paragraph of this article, liability on the part of the Organizer for damage to the Participant must be assumed, the obligation of the Organizer to compensate that damage will be limited to a maximum of the amount that the Insurer of the Organizer has in respect of that pays out damage.
+If, notwithstanding the provisions of the first paragraph of this article, the Organizer's liability for damage suffered by the Participant must be assumed, the Organizer's obligation to compensate for such damage shall remain limited to a maximum of the amount paid out by the Organizer's insurer in respect of such damage.

 4.3.
-The Participant must be adequately insured against the risk of damage he or a surviving relative may suffer because of his death, injury or illness, caused by his participation in the Event.
+The Participant must be adequately insured against the risk of damage that he or a surviving relative may suffer as a result of his death, injury, or illness caused by his participation in the Event.

 4.4.
-The Participant declares that he knows participation requires good health in both psychological and physical sense and declares that he meets this requirement and that he has prepared himself sufficiently for the Event through training and otherwise.
+The Participant acknowledges that participation requires good mental and physical health, and declares that he meets this requirement and has adequately prepared for the Event through training and other means.

 4.5.
-The Participant indemnifies the Organizer against liability for damage that third parties may suffer because of an act or omission attributable to a Participant regarding the Event.
-The Participant must be adequately insured against the risk of liability for such damage.
+The Participant indemnifies the Organizer against liability for damage that third parties may suffer as a result of an act or omission attributable to a Participant in connection with the Event.
+The Participant must be adequately insured against the risk of liability for said damage.

 4.6.
-The Participant indemnifies the Organizer against liability for damage that a third party may suffer through the actions of the participant, during his participation in the Event, unless this damage is the direct result of intent or gross negligence attributable to the Organizer.
+The Participant indemnifies the Organizer against liability for damage that a third party may suffer due to the actions of the Participant during their participation in the Event, unless such damage is the direct result of intent or gross negligence attributable to the Organizer.

 4.7.
-In the event of a liability claim, the Participant must submit this to the Organizer no later than 14 days after the end of the event.
+In the event of a liability claim, the Participant must submit it to the Organizer no later than 14 days after the end of the event.

 ARTICLE 5: RIGHT OF PORTRAIT

-The Participant grants permission in advance to the Organizer for the publication of photos and images and the like taken during or around the Event, on which the Participant is visible.
+The Participant grants prior permission to the Organizer for the publication of photos, video material, and the like taken during or around the Event, in which the Participant is visible.

 ARTICLE 6: PERSONAL DATA

-The personal data provided by a Participant will be included in a file by the Organizer.
-By participating in an Event, a Participant grants permission to the Organizer to use the personal data necessary for sending information to the Participant and for providing the personal data to third parties for the purpose of sending information to the Participant.
-By entering into the Agreement, the Participant grants permission to the Organizer to publish his name and competition results, for example by means of publication in newspapers and via the internet.
-After the competition, the participant will receive a text message from the Organizer with a call to provide feedback for evaluation.
-Strictly necessary information of the Participant is shared with MyLaps Event Timing for the preparation of result lists and Marathon Photos for the personalization of images.
+The personal data provided by a Participant is included in a file by the Organizer.
+By participating in an Event, a Participant grants permission to the Organizer for the necessary use of the personal data for sending information to the Participant and for providing the personal data to third parties for the purpose of sending information to the Participant.
+By entering into the Agreement, the Participant grants permission to the Organizer to disclose their name and competition results, for example by means of publication in newspapers and via the internet.

 Gender neutral